Home » Barcelona » 21 unusual and cool things to do in Barcelona

 16. Become a great paella cook

-There are a variety of workshops you can choose from, depending on what you want to learn and how long you have.
-Some of the workshop also include a visit to a market to handpick the fresh ingredients and learn more about the food.
+You can choose from a variety of workshops, depending on what you want to learn and how long you have.
+Some workshops also include a visit to a market to handpick the fresh ingredients and learn more about the food.

 The best part?
 Once finished cooking, you’ll treat your tastebuds with the food you’ve just prepared!

-Here are some great cooking classes to check:
+Here are some great cooking classes to check out:

 • Paella cooking class and winery tour: If you have 5 hours, we can’t recommend this experience enough.
-You’ll not only learn how to cook a delicious paella, but also do a wine tasting in a beautiful family-run winery overlooking the Mediterranean Sea.
+You’ll not only learn how to cook a delicious paella but also taste wine in a beautiful family-run winery overlooking the Mediterranean Sea.

 17. Disconnect at one of Barcelona’s patios

-• Antic Teatre: Located in the district of El Born, the patio of this theatre is a great spot to loosen up.
-It’s usually quite busy, as it’s a favourite amongst locals, and no wonder why!
-Under the tree leaves and in such a good atmosphere, it’s easy to forget about the clock while chatting!
+• Antic Teatre: Located in the district of El Born, this theatre’s patio is a great spot to loosen up.
+It’s usually quite busy because it’s a favourite amongst locals, and no wonder why!
+It’s easy to forget about the clock while chatting under the tree leaves and in such a good atmosphere!

-• Bar Central Raval: This cute bar is tucked away in a beautiful courtyard.
-It’s a patio located in the same building as the library La Central del Raval (worth checking!).
-Good vibes, a friendly service, and palm trees and greens are guaranteed!
+• Bar Central Raval: This cute bar is tucked in a beautiful courtyard.
+It’s a patio located in the same building as the library La Central del Raval (worth checking out!).
+So, expect people reading, good vibes, friendly service, and palm trees!

 • Olokuti: This is the backyard garden of a store that sells eco-friendly clothing, local products, and home goods.
 Behind the shop, you’ll find the garden, a hidden gem in the middle of Gràcia.